-If you’re looking for a new summer salad, try this dill pickle potato salad!
+If you’re looking for a new summer side dish, try this dill pickle potato salad!
 It’s full of roasted potatoes, onions, peppers, and of course lots of dill pickles.
-This potato salad will be the star of all your summer barbecues.
+This is tangy, salty, and full of flavor.
+Everyone loves it!

 With summer comes all the outdoor events – picnics, parties, and barbecues.
 And if you’re having a summer barbecue or potluck, you need some side dishes, like vegan macaroni salad, gluten free vegan corn muffins, and of course, potato salad.
 Potato salad is a staple in the warm weather – it goes so well with hamburgers, hot dogs, or grilled chicken.

 I’m a fan of all potato salads, whether they’re classic and creamy, or roasted and vinegary, like this one.
 We’re big fans of pickles in this house – we make them every summer using this refrigerator dill recipe.
 This easy recipe combines two of my favorites – potatoes and pickles.

 This dill pickle potato salad is light, yet bursting with flavor.
 Even those who don’t love potato salad may find that they go back for seconds of this recipe!

 This recipe starts out with roasted potatoes – I’ve made this with Yukon Golds and red skinned potatoes.
 Either variety works well.

 If you like the skins on, you can leave them on.
 Just make sure to scrub your potatoes well if you are leaving skins on.

 Once the potatoes are perfectly roasted, you’ll add onions, peppers, lots of chopped dill pickles, and a flavorful vinaigrette.
 Toss it all together, and you’ll have a potato salad that stands out!
 This easy recipe is free of the top 9 allergens, so hopefully all can enjoy it this summer.